MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 1. Add the authentication logic to your application to define a connection from your local machine to R Server, provide credentials, capture the access token, add that token to the header, and use that header for all subsequent requests.
 Use the authentication method defined by your R Server administrator: basic admin account, Active Directory/LDAP (AD/LDAP), or Azure Active Directory (AAD).

-   + **For AD/LDAP or the `admin` account authentication**, you must call the `POST /login` API in order to authenticate.
+   **AD/LDAP or `admin` account authentication**

+   You must call the `POST /login` API in order to authenticate.
 You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
 In turn, R Server will issue you a [bearer/access token](security-access-tokens.md).
 After authenticated, the user will not need to provide credentials again as long as the token is still valid and a header is submitted with every request.
+If you do not know your connection settings, please contact your administrator.
    ```python
    #Using client library generated from Autorest
    #Create client instance and point it at an R Server.
 In this case, R Server is local.